 There are lots of great ways to promote your website, but it always helps to have a handy list of topics you can get ideas from.
 That’s why we’ve compiled this always-growing website promotion tips page.
-Hopefully it will get you motivated to do one or two small things that you haven’t thought of before to get your site more and more traffic over time.
+Hopefully, it will get you motivated to do one or two small things that you haven’t thought of before to get your site more and more traffic over time.
+You may use an Etsy affiliate software for your Etsy store.

 So, without further ado, here’re a few website promotion tips to give you the ideas you’ll need to increase that all-important traffic.